rebo/comp_state/README.md

 **Caveats:**

-- This is purely pre-alpha experimental!
+This is purely alpha experimental!

-- This makes extensive use of topo which maintains the component identity.
+Each component has its own "topo::Id" which is then used as a key to store component state. topo is a crate from the Moxie team who are creating a GUI framework for rust.
+There is an interesting talk about moxie and how topo works [here](https://www.youtube.com/watch?v=tmM756XZt20).

 **How does it work?**